-The Statement of Net Position presents information on the Exchange's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, with the difference between them reported as net position.
+The Statement of Net Position presents information on the Exchange's assets and deferred outflows of resources, liabilities, deferred inflows of resources, with the difference between them reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Exchange is improving or deteriorating.
-The Exchange's total net position increased to \$22.5 million as of June 30, 2022.
-The primary reasons for the increase were return on investment of our pension assets and Healthplanfinder website enhancements.
-This resulted in an increase in net position of \$7.6 million from the previous year.
+The Exchange's total net position increased to \$26.4 million as of June 30, 2023.
+The primary reasons for the increase was Healthplanfinder website enhancements related to Cascade Care Savings.
+Additionally, in 2022, Washington Department of Retirement Systems updated the assumptions for investment rate of return, salary growth assumptions and retirement factors.
+This resulted in a decrease in Net Pension Asset and the recognition of a deferred outflow of resources of \$2.4 million.
+This resulted in an increase in net position of \$4.1 million from the previous year.